xenophonlabs/crvUSDrisk/writeup_answers1.md

 ![Historical ETH Price Movements](./images/eth_price_path_jump.png "Historical ETH Price Movements")

+We can add additional degrees of realistic behavior to our simulated price paths with something referred to as a Merton Jump Diffusion model, which essentially treats these jumps as a Poisson process.

+### Merton Jump Diffusion Model

+The Merton Jump Diffusion model extends the classic Black-Scholes model by incorporating sudden asset price jumps.
+This model is represented by the stochastic differential equation:

+$
+dS_t = \mu S_t dt + \sigma S_t dW_t + dJ_t S_{t^-1}
+$

+where $S_t$ is the asset price when the jump occurs, $mu$ is the drift coefficient, $\sigma$ is the volatility, $ dW_t$ is the Wiener process, and $dJ_t$ is the jump process.
+The jump process $dJ_t$ is defined as:

+$
+dJ_t = \sum_{i=1}^{N_t} (\gamma_i - 1)
+$

+Here, $N_t$ is a Poisson process with intensity $\lambda$, and $\gamma_i$ are the jump sizes.
+The Merton model captures both the continuous market risk and the discrete jump risks in asset pricing.

+![Historical ETH Price Movements](./images/eth_historical_jumps.png "Historical ETH Price Movements")

 Additionally we can sample historical distributions of daily price movements to compare the magnitude of daily price drops in our simulated asset prices with historical price drops in assets like ETH to develop a sense of any additional outlier "jumps" we would see in reality that do not occur in vanilla GBM price paths.
 See the below figure for a histogram of actual ETH price data since January 2022.

-![Historical ETH Price Movements](./images/eth_historical_jumps.png "Historical ETH Price Movements")

-We can add additional degrees of realistic behavior to our simulated price paths with something referred to as a Merton Jump Diffusion model, which essentially treats these jumps

 2. Correlated Stablecoins